RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 A small number of functions are backed by BLAS and LAPACK, enabling even greater speedup.

-The [supported functions](https://numpy.org/doc/stable/reference/routines.linalg.html) mostly correspond to linear algebra operations.
+The [supported functions](https://numpy.org/doc/stable/reference/routines.linalg.html) mostly correspond to linear algebra operations like `numpy.dot()`.

 The auto-parallelisation of these functions is hardware dependant, so you won't always automatically get the additional benefit of parallelisation.
 However, HPC systems should be primed to take advantage, so try increasing the number of cores you request when submitting your jobs and see if it improves the performance.